-To require Maryland's fullycompleted and pending redesignation request for the 1997 annual PM2.5 NAAQS to comply now with requirements of subpart 4 that the D.C.
-Circuit Court announced only in January 2013 and for which the deadline to comply has not yet come, would be to give retroactive effect to such requirements and provide the State a unique and earlier deadline for compliance solely on the basis of submitting its redesignation request for the Maryland portion of the Area.
+To require Maryland's fullycompleted and pending redesignation request for the 1997 annual PM{2.5} NAAQS to comply now with requirements of subpart 4 that the D.C.
+Circuit Court announced only in January 2013 and for which the deadline to comply has not yet come, would be to give retroactive effect to redesignation request remain applicable until a redesignation is approved, but are not required as a prerequisite to redesignation.
+Section 175A(c) of such requirements and provide the State a unique and earlier deadline for compliance solely on the basis of submitting its redesignation request for the Baltimore Area.
 The D.C.
 Circuit Court recognized the inequity of this type of retroactive impact in Sierra Club v.
 Whitman, 285 F.3d 63 (D.C.
 Cir.
-2002), where it upheld the D.C.
+2002),3 where it upheld the D.C.
 Circuit Court's ruling refusing to make retroactive EPA's determination that the St. Louis area did not meet its attainment deadline.
 In that case, petitioners urged the D.C.
 Circuit Court to make EPA's nonattainment determination effective as of the date that the statute required, rather than the later date on which EPA actually made the determination.
 The D.C.
 Circuit Court rejected this view, stating that applying it "would likely impose large costs on States, which would face fines and suits for not implementing air pollution prevention plans . . . even though they were not on notice at the time."
 Id. at 68.
-Similarly, it would be unreasonable to penalize the States by rejecting their redesignation request for an area that is already attaining the 1997 annual $PM{2.5}$ standard and that met all applicable requirements known to be in effect at the time of the requests.
-For EPA now to reject the redesignation requests solely because the States did not expressly address subpart 4 requirements which have not yet come due, would inflict the same unfairness condemned by the D.C.
+Similarly, it would be unreasonable to penalize the States by rejecting their redesignation request for an area that is already attaining the 1997 annual PM{2.5} standard and that met all applicable requirements known to be in effect at the time of the requests.
+For EPA now to reject the redesignation request solely because the States did not expressly address subpart 4 requirements which have not yet come due, would inflict the same unfairness condemned by the D.C.
 Circuit Court in Sierra Club v.
 Whitman.